arundhatiroutray3105/amazon_websacrap/README.md

 2. install BeautifulSoup **```pip install beautifulsoup4```**
 3. install Requests **```pip install requests```**
 4. install Pandas **```pip install pandas```**
-5. the user-agent of your browser.
-To get the user-agent, just search for "my user agent" on Google and copy the user-agent string.
-6. product search url from amazon

 ## Process of Web Scraping